First you get the look. Then the whine. Ignore her long enough and you get the bark.

 Building The Dinghy

-We have a folding dinghy that we store on the boat of the boat.
+We have a folding dinghy that we store on the bow of the boat.
 It looks like a giant surf board.

 - removing it from its place on the rails